I’ll post some pages you should visit to help you with your English here.

 ESL Resources by Michelle Henry – Though a bit outdated in terms of design, Michelle’s website has lots of lesson plans, activities and articles that you can use when teaching.

 Rewordify.com – This is a godsend for teachers who have difficulties adapting authentic texts for lower-level students.
 This site will change the more difficult words for you to make your texts easier to understand.
-It can also show you how to explain what a word means.
+It can also show you how to explain what a word means and create matching activities for you to use in your classroom.

 The Core Inventory for General English – If you’re creating your own course and you’re not sure what to focus on for different levels of proficiency, the core inventory will help you figure out what’s important for your students at their CEFR level.